 Proponents of Prop 37 - which included the Organic Consumers Association; Whole Foods Market; organic food manufacturers Nature's Path, Lundberg, Amy's Kitchen, Annie's, Clif Bar, and Nutiva; Dr. Bronner's Magic Soaps; the California Democratic Party; the Green Party of California; and various physicians and chefs - could come up with only a fraction of the No side amount for their own approximately $7 million campaign.
 (See the graphic above for an extensive list of Yes side donors.)

 The use of media to manipulate and shape public perception related to agriculture, food policy, and commodities prices has been a strong theme since a Ceres-Vesta-Jupiter conjunction on the Gemini South Node in July 2012.

 Media saturation by stories on this summer's heat wave in the U.S. along with the projected corn shortages made corn futures a hot spot for investors.
 Saturation by stories this fall of ecoli in Canadian beef have positioned a foreign corporation to take over the major beef processing plant in Canada.
-Now, a massive advertising campaign has been used to vote down GMO labelling in California.
+Now, a massive advertising campaign has been used to vote down GMO labeling in California.

-Proposition 37 would have been a major step in the right direction, getting a foot in the door for labelling in other states and in Canada.
+Proposition 37 would have been a major step in the right direction, getting a foot in the door for labeling in other states and in Canada.
 Its passing would have begun to educate people about the GMOs that have been invisibly and insidiously slipped into their food, and its defeat is certainly a disappointment.
 In reality, though, this Proposition did not strike at the root.